-Predominantly a property based practitioner, Robert Weatherley’s areas of work focus on land, commercial and residential landlord/tenant law and planning disputes.
-Recent work has included instructions to advice and represent in the First Tier Tribunal (Property Chamber), the Upper Tribunal (Lands Chamber), the County Court and the High Court (Judicial Review).
+Predominantly a property practitioner, Robert Weatherley’s areas of work focus on land disputes, commercial property and residential landlord/tenant law.
+Recent work has included instructions to advise and represent in the First Tier Tribunal (Property Chamber), the Upper Tribunal (Lands Chamber), the County Court and the High Court.

 Add this expertise to your shortlist

-Robert has particular interest and expertise in traditional land matters.
-In 2016 he published (with William Webster, also of 3PB) a textbook on the “Restrictions on the use of land” (Wildy, Simmonds and Hill).
-The book – and Robert’s practice - focuses on: public rights of way, easements, restrictive covenants and building schemes, applications to list buildings as assets of community value, village greens applications, adverse possession and boundary disputes.
-The book also deals with elements of planning law and Robert advises in relation to enforcement action in both the Crown and Magistrates’ Court (as well as on appeal to the Secretary of State).
+Robert’s practice has developed a heavy bias towards land disputes.
+In 2016 he published (with William Webster) a textbook on the “Restrictions on the use of land” (Wildy, Simmonds and Hill).
+The book focuses on: public rights of way, easements, restrictive covenants, applications to list buildings as assets of community value and village greens applications.
+Robert has expertise in all of these areas as well as adverse possession, boundary disputes and planning enforcement.

-- Acting for the objector (as junior to William Webster) at a public inquiry relating to a large scale development in Exeter
+- 7 days at a non-statutory inquiry acting for the objector (as junior to William Webster) at a public inquiry relating to a large-scale development in Exeter (Village Green Application)

-- Instructions to advise and represent in relation to the discharge of obsolete covenants by way of application to Upper Tribunal (Lands Chamber)
+- Instructions to advise and represent in relation to the discharge of covenants which impede reasonable user, by way of s.84 application to the Upper Tribunal (Lands Chamber)

 - Advice in relation to the enforceability of restrictive covenants including those relating to building schemes